cheapjack/ShrimpCraft/resources/Lectures/NatureGit.md

  * Propogation Enthusiasts
  * [NVIS Near Vertical Incidence Skyway](https://en.wikipedia.org/wiki/Near_vertical_incidence_skywave)

-Technology in nature is always to do with resilience in a way; it comes from the basic idea that a tool helps humans interact and shape a hositle world; so it's inevitable that network culture should start to inhabit more and more extreme 'natural' habitats.
-We know what we think of when we say nature; we don't think 'city' but its worth thinking that cities ARE nature they're just nature with a high density of human tools: but let's not get lost in semantics.
+Technology in nature is always to do with resilience in a way; it comes from the basic idea that a tool helps humans interact and shape a hositle world; so it's inevitable that network culture should start to inhabit more and more extreme 'natural' habitats as part of it's narrative of a kind of 'militarisation' of human culture.
+Of course there are politics of power at play in this process of colonisation but that's maybe another discussion.

+I suppose we know what we think of when we say nature; we don't think 'city' but its worth thinking that cities ARE nature they're just nature with a high density of human tools..

 There is now a CISCO Internet router in Space which I found out while researching [Delay Tolerant Networks](http://personal.ee.surrey.ac.uk/Personal/L.Wood/dtn/bundle.html) so I guess the drive for commercially inhabiting nature ever further is part of this.

-Hopefully the complete colonisation of the network will include more open source approaches like [Lora Alliance](https://www.lora-alliance.org/)
+Hopefully the complete colonisation of the network will include more open source approaches like [LoRa Alliance](https://www.lora-alliance.org/)

-So I think its interesting how the internet of things is proliferating into society and culture: but it's been pretty much focussed on a city model but its already being used by everyone from the Environment Agency to Freshwater and Oceanography scientists and I think it's exciting for artists to get their hands on tools and data like that
+So I think its interesting how the internet of things is proliferating into society and culture: but it's been pretty much focussed on a city model but its already being used by everyone from the Environment Agency to Freshwater and Oceanography scientists and I think it's exciting for artists to get their hands on tools and data like that to perhaps critically engage with this area or looking at what we do with this kind of information.

+In many ways alot of my work is about looking for a form of 'data literacy' in this field but perhaps more importantly theres a need to work out what to actually **do** with all this data: how to 'edit' data in the way someone like Chris Watson does with sound.

+How do we listen to data?
+In the way we listen to sound?
+I think there is something in developing ACTS and SITUATIONS FOR LISTENING TO DATA

 Ive done a few projects that are related to nature and landscape